 “Students took ownership using this Fluency to create a list of themes they believed are important for young minds to flourish,” Kim explains.
 Wisdom, compassion, relationships, and communication were among the many ideas they shared.

 Next, they channelled these concepts into imaginative works of creativity with the help of an artist/parent who demonstrated watercolour techniques.
-As satisfying as this project was, the best was yet to come for the students on this ambitious learning journey.
+It was very engaging, and the best was yet to come for the students on this ambitious learning journey.

 After presenting their artwork and an accompanying photo book to Lindisfarne principal Stuart Marquardt, the Year 3s were still dreaming big.
 “As Solution Fluency progressed during our discussions, students decided we need to help and empower people who do not have the means or money to make an income,” Kim says.

-With the money they raised from World Bloom students opened a KIVA account for lending funds to young entrepreneurs in third world countries.
-The students took the lead in every capacity of the process, from researching packaging and pricing to designing the logo and advertising, and much more.
+Students opened a KIVA account for lending funds to young entrepreneurs in third world countries using the money they raised from World Bloom.
+They took the lead in every capacity, from researching packaging and pricing to designing the logo and advertising, and much more.

 Kim was more than pleased with how her learners rose to the challenge.
 “The learning is completely transformed,” she marvels.
 “Some students have surprised me with their creativity and problem-solving.”